-Low- and Moderate-Income Households and Neighborhoods
+Low- and Moderate-Income Households, Neighborhoods, & Clientele

-HUD regulations require that a minimum percent of funding must benefit people with low to moderate incomes.
-Depending on the program, HUD allows the City to use two methods to determine whether a program or project is benefitting people with low to moderate incomes.
-For the HOME program, the City may only use Method 1.
-For CDBG, the City may use either method.
+HUD regulations require that at least 70% of CDBG funding and all of HOME funding must benefit people with low to moderate incomes.
+Depending on the program, HUD allows the City to use multiple methods to determine whether a program or project is benefitting people with low to moderate incomes.
+For the HOME program, the City may only use Method 1 below.
+For CDBG, the City may use both methods listed.